nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ```
 </details>

+It might take a couple of seconds for the networks to come up.
 To list the networks you can use the below command

 ```bash
 kubectl get networks.infra.nephio.org